Debian binary packages are available in the following apt repository: http://robotpkg.openrobots.org/packages/debian/pub/.

 Ubuntu | 20.04 | amd64 |

-Debian | 8 | amd64 |
+Ubuntu | 22.04 | amd64 |

 Debian | 10 | amd64 |

-First, check your distribution "codename" with the following command:
+Check your distribution "codename" with the following command:

-% lsb_release -c Codename: bionic
+% lsb_release -c Codename: jammy

-% sudo tee /etc/apt/sources.list.d/robotpkg.list <<EOF deb [arch=amd64] http://robotpkg.openrobots.org/packages/debian/pub bionic robotpkg EOF
+% sudo tee /etc/apt/sources.list.d/robotpkg.list <<EOF deb [arch=amd64 signed-by=/etc/apt/keyrings/robotpkg.asc] http://robotpkg.openrobots.org/packages/debian/pub jammy robotpkg EOF

 You need to run at least once apt-get update to fetch the package descriptions: